 resource-manager.clouds.owner role for a resource can assign roles for this resource.

-What resources you can assign roles to
+What resources you can assign roles to.

 What roles exist in the service

+You can manage access to KMS keys using both service and primitive roles.
 The diagram shows which roles are available in the service and how they inherit each other's permissions.
 For example, the

 editor role includes all

 viewer role permissions.
 A description of each role is given under the diagram.

 Service roles provide more granular control over KMS keys, taking into account the service specifics: a strict division of subjects into key administrators (the